Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 - Alberta, Canada: Daily overtime after 8 hours or 44 hours per week

 Make your summer overtime budget prior to June, not during it.
 July has 176 available hours and high demand at the same time.
-If you have a five-tech HVAC team working 50-hour weeks across July's four weeks,you'll get around 200 overtime hours, on top of your regular pay - with 1.5x rates.
-This amount should be part of the pricing of your service agreement and should not be an added bonus on the mid-month payroll.
+If you have a five-tech HVAC team working 50-hour weeks across July's four weeks, you'll get around 200 overtime hours, on top of your regular pay - with 1.5x rates.
+This cost should be built into your service agreement pricing, not absorbed as a surprise on the mid-month payroll.The shops we work with that have the cleanest monthly hour numbers share three habits: timecards on the mobile app, digital JSAs and toolbox talks, and a dispatcher who reviews planned-versus-clocked hours weekly.
+Pick the one that fits your operation now and add the others as the system beds in.

 How Hours Break Down Across the Trades - Seasonal Patterns for 2026